dvdinth/onedl-mmdetection/docs/en/user_guides/inference.md

 #### Model Initialization

 - To infer with MMDetection's pre-trained model, passing its name to the argument `model` can work.
-The weights will be automatically downloaded and loaded from OpenMMLab's model zoo.
+The weights will be automatically downloaded and loaded from OneDL Lab's model zoo.

   ```python
   inferencer = DetInferencer(model='rtmdet_tiny_8xb32-300e_coco')